rrthomas/lrexlib/README.rst

   luarocks install lrexlib-FLAVOUR

-where **FLAVOUR** is one of PCRE, PCRE2, POSIX, oniguruma, TRE, GNU
+where **FLAVOUR** is one of PCRE2, POSIX, oniguruma, TRE, GNU

+Note that the obsolete PCRE version 1 is also supported, as flavour PCRE.

 .. _LuaRocks: https://luarocks.org